bariscanaslan/Employee-Tracking-System-Project/README-EN.md

 ## WARNING!

 This project created for a Turkish employer.
 So, all the texts are Turkish.
 Most of the variables are created with a Turkish name.
-If you have treble with this situation please contact me anytime.
+Please contact me if you have any trouble with this situation.
 - My e-mail address: bariscanaslan@outlook.com
 - My website: www.bariscanaslan.com